MUSIC

-life make
+makes life make sense

 I’m Phil Best, award-winning RNCM graduate performing & recording artist – pianist, composer, producer & vocalist – and innovative piano teacher & singing teacher.